 All purpose or plain flour: A refined combination of hard and soft wheat.
 This type of flour has a protein content of 9% to 12%.
 That makes it a great staple in the kitchen that covers a wide variety of household baking needs.
-It is used for baking breads, cookies, cakes and pastries, coating or breading for fried or sauté foods, and as a thickening agent for sauces and gravies.
+We use it for baking breads, cookies, cakes and pastries, coating or breading for fried or sauté foods, and as a thickening agent for sauces and gravies.

 100% whole-wheat flour: Naturally contains the most fiber, minerals, and nutrients.
-It is Whole-grain flour and it produces dense baked goods and is often mixed with all purpose flour for a lighter texture and rising.
+It is whole-grain flour and produces dense baked goods.
+We mix it often with all purpose flour for a lighter texture and rising.

-White whole-wheat flour: It is used instead of regular whole-wheat flour in baked goods, for a milder taste and lighter color.
-Sometimes, additional gluten is added to this flour.
+White whole-wheat flour: We can use it instead of regular whole-wheat flour in baked goods, for a milder taste and lighter color.
+Sometimes, producers add additional gluten to this flour.
 It is whole-grain and contains a great amount of minerals, vitamins, and fiber.

 White or refined flour: Contains only the endosperm and it is whiter and finer than every other wheat flour.
 It has more elasticity and has a longer shelf life.
 It is used vastly for snacks and likes.
 The negative is that most of its nutrients and fiber is removed.
-Also eating refined carbs is linked to drastically increased risk of many diseases.
+Also, eating refined carbs has a link to drastically increased risk of many diseases.

 Self-rising or self-raising flour: Convenience flour sold with added leavening agents.
 If stored too long it loses its leavening action.
 Typically composed of a ratio 1 cup all purpose flour +1 ½ teaspoon baking powder and ½ teaspoon salt (100gr flour +3gr baking powder+1gr or less salt).
-It has a protein content of 8-9% and it is not used for breads.
+It has a protein content of 8-9% and it's not typical to use it for making breads.